 Now is a great time to refocus on your family’s financial future.
 Developing a proper plan to bring the next generations into the fold isn’t only a good complement to sound financial planning but critical to its execution.
 Developing the next generation to operate as sound stewards of your legacy is a high-impact activity that magnifies the benefits of prudent wealth planning.

-2020 highlighted the importance of planning for the unexpected, and that lesson extends to your estate plan.
+In 2020, you learned to plan for the unexpected, and in 2021, the lessons extend to your estate plan.
 Review the key tenets of your plan and confirm that they still align with your wishes.
 This includes trustees, personal representatives, financial and healthcare powers of attorney, guardians, and distribution provisions.

 Donor-advised funds and family foundation balances have swelled in recent years, due to both accelerated gifting for tax purposes and market performance.
 This is a great time to take a step back and develop or confirm your strategic plan for the funds available for grants moving forward.